-We believe that safe, caring and orderly schools are developed by committed, thoughtful school communities using appropriate and ever-improving policies, procedures and practices. École Montgomery Middle School's Code of Conduct outlines school expectations and acceptable student behaviour, as directed by the School Act 85 (2) (c) and the 2007 Ministerial Order, "Provincial Standards for Codes of Conduct".
+We believe that safe, caring and orderly schools are developed by committed, thoughtful school communities using appropriate and ever-improving policies, procedures and practices.
+Suwa'lk's code of conduct outlines school expectations and acceptable student behaviour, as directed by the School Act 85 (2) (c) and the 2007 Ministerial Order, "Provincial Standards for Codes of Conduct".